 The defense is an even bigger issue as they return just two starters with LB Terrel Bernard and CB Raleigh Texada.
 The defense was absolutely gutted by graduates and early departures to the NFL.
 Arkansas State grad transfer DE William Bradley-King will ease some of the growing pains and make an immediate needed impact.

 Final Outlook: This Baylor team is nothing like last year’s 11-3 team.
 While Charlie Brewer is a fine quarterback, the defensive exodus is too big to overlook.
-Baylor will compete in the middle of the Big 12 and will have a challenge right away with Ole Miss in Week 1.
+Baylor will compete in the middle of the Big 12.

 Last year was an expected down year for West Virginia, but they were still competitive down the stretch.
 Austin Kendall and Jarret Doege will be the QB battle to watch going into the Fall.
 Kendall started most of the games last year, but the Mountaineers had more success in the three games Doege started.
 The Mountaineers additionally lost most of its offensive line.
 The receivers are actually pretty solid with Sophomore Sam James coming off a 69 catch season and established former Alabama receiver T.J.
 Simmons.